 Essays and writing assignments/collaborative projects will be graded using criteria provided on a rubric.
 I will provide the rubric to you at the beginning of the assignment.
 Each assignment will have slightly different criteria, but we will go over the criteria in class so that what I'm asking of you is clear for each and every major essay.
 Late Work will be counted off ten points for every class period late.
-When the assignment is two days late, or more, I will no longer accept the assignment and the student grade will be entered as zero.
+When the assignment is two days late, or more, I will no longer accept the assignment without a student conference.
+You will be assigned an automatic tutorial period for each day the assignment is late; the tutorials will continue to be assigned until the assignment is turned in.